Double Dragon Gaiden: Rise of the Dragons

 Double Dragon Gaiden: Rise of the Dragons is a 2023 beat 'em up video game developed by Secret Base and published by Modus Games.
-It is a spin-off the Double Dragon franchise, set before the events of the first game.
+It is a spin-off of the Double Dragon franchise, set before the events of the first game.
 It was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on July 27, 2023.

 The game received generally positive reviews on release, with critics comparing it favorably to the previous series entry, Double Dragon IV, while criticizing its lack of online cooperative multiplayer at release.
 A free downloadable expansion, Sacred Reunion, was released on April 4, 2024.

 Plot

 In 199X, a post-apocalyptic New York City is controlled by four powerful gangs.
 When the Lee brothers' friend Marian is injured during a gang conflict, the newly-elected mayor arrives at their dojo and enlists the help of Billy, Jimmy, Marian, and Uncle Matin to fight back against the gangs one-by-one.

 After defeating the leaders of all four gangs, the mayor asks Billy and Jimmy to become his enforcers in retaking the city.
 If the player accepts, the game ends; if the player refuses, the mayor reveals himself as the Mysterious Warrior from Double Dragon II: The Revenge, leading to a final level and an alternate ending.